amino-os/Amino.Run/docs/code_study/DMList.md

 > Efficient distribution and access for immutable SOs

+Quinton: I guess that this means that a local read-only replica of this sapphire object can be instantiated at each client.
+All reads go to the local replica, and all writes fail.
+That is pretty trivial to implement, and practically very useful. useful.
+We should check with Irene that this was the intention.

 <span style="color:blue">Should *immutable* be a property declared on Sapphire object, or a DM?</span>

 ### AtLeastOnceRPC (LOW) 27 LoC